 I posted a tutorial for how to whitewash a brick fireplace when I did the one at our last house, but I’ll give you the quick and easy version here.
 You wipe down your brick to remove dirt and debris—I used these sheets (affiliate link) and it was a super fast process—then you prepare your paint.
-If you google “how to whitewash”, you’ll find all kinds of recipes from using lemon to acid, but I’m all about doing thing the simple way!
+If you google “how to whitewash brick”, you’ll find all kinds of recipes from using lemon to acid, but I’m all about doing thing the simple way!
 I always make my whitewash by creating a simple mix of 50% white paint, 50% water.
 I used latex paint last time, but this time I had Chalk Paint on hand so I used that.
 Both worked fine!

 From there it’s painting time.
 I go brick by brick and work in sections—it’s important to make sure your paint doesn’t drip since it’s a bit more watery than usual.